GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ## **FUTURE ASPIRATIONS.**
 These include an online portal or client area to allow clients the access for online management of portflios held with WebLife.
 This would include a secure passord or  biometrically protected client area where various levels of service and functionality would be offered.
 This would further facilitate the 'returning user' element of the site.
 A futher refining of the design will be part of the ongoing application development in future.

+Includng the functionality for an emailed form submission clarification for users.
+The option for users to sign up for regular news and service updates.

 Discovering what Bootstrap is has been enlightening as it would obviously make the whole process a little quicker and easier.
 However, having to complete all the code personally means that during this process I have gained experience of simply writing code and not relying on a Framework to do the heavy lifting, although I will be taking advantage of this where I can in future.